$H\to \gamma\gamma$ to all orders in $\alpha_s$ in the large-$\beta_0$ limit of QCD: Conclusions

 \section{Conclusions}

-In this work we presented the result for the QCD corrections to $H\to\gamma\gamma$ in the large-$\beta_0$ limit for an infinitely heavy top quark.
+In this work we presented the result for the QCD corrections to $H\to\gamma\gamma$ in the large-$\beta_0$ limit, providing the first two terms in the heavy-top expansion.
 The analytical result was obtained with a modified version of \texttt{MATAD}~\cite{Steinhauser:2000ry}.
 From the Borel transformed amplitude, upon re-expanding in the Borel variable, we can reconstruct the perturbative series to all orders in $\alpha_s$ in the large-$\beta_0$ limit.
-In particular, the exact analytical results for the leading-$n_f$ contribution at each order can be extracted and, apart from reproducing the known results, we have given explicit expressions for the previously unknown contributions at 5 and 6 loops, in Eqs.~(\ref{eq:At5nf}) and~(\ref{eq:At6nf}).
+In particular, the exact analytical results for the leading-$n_f$ contribution at each order can be extracted and, apart from reproducing the known results, we have given explicit expressions for the previously unknown contributions at 6 and 7 loops, in Eqs.~(\ref{eq:At5nf}) and~(\ref{eq:At6nf}).
 The higher-order leading-$n_f$ coefficients can easily be extracted from the analytical result for the Borel transformed amplitude, Eq.~(\ref{eq:borel-A_t}).
 These results can serve as a partial cross-check for future calculations, should the full QCD corrections be independently calculated by other groups.

 Furthermore, the exact knowledge of the Borel transform in the large-$\beta_0$ limit allows for a study of the renormalon singularities.
-We find the usual and expected towers of UV and IR renormalons: the leading UV renormalon, located at $u=-1$ in the Borel plane, being the closest to the origin and dominating the series at high orders, while the leading IR renormalon is related to a quartic IR sensitivity, and appears at $u=2$.
+We find the usual and expected towers of UV and IR renormalons: the leading UV renormalon, located at $u=-1$ in the Borel plane, being the closest to the origin and dominates the series at high orders, while the leading IR renormalon is related to a quartic IR sensitivity, and appears at $u=2$.
 In the large-$\beta_0$ limit, the UV renormalon has a somewhat large residue and it dominates the series for values of the renormalization scale below 200~GeV or so.
 The perturbative series has a systematic sign alternation which is not observed in QCD.
 In QCD, the coefficients can have different signs but no systematic alternation is observed, which indicates a weaker UV renormalon, as observed in other processes~\cite{Boito:2018rwt,Boito:2021wbj,Benitez-Rathgeb:2022yqb}, and a more complicated interplay between UV and IR contributions.

 The perturbative series in the large-$\beta_0$ limit has coefficients of roughly the same order of magnitude as in full QCD up to $\mathcal{O}(\alpha_s^3)$, or even $\mathcal{O}(\alpha_s^4)$ if we compare with the partial results of Ref.~\cite{Sturm:2014nva}, although the signs of the coefficients are opposite.
 Assuming this observation survives at even higher orders, we estimate the six-loop coefficient to be $A_t^{(5)} \approx 300\pm 300$, for $\mu=\overline m_t(\overline m_t)$.
 This, in turn, leads to a contribution to the decay width of at most 0.00015~keV, which is significantly below the parametric uncertainty induced by $m_H$ and $\alpha_s$ and much smaller than the available estimates of the $\mathcal{O}(\alpha_s^4)$ contribution~\cite{Sturm:2014nva}.